 What To Expect On Your First Ride After Having a Baby

-So, your baby is here and you have been itching to get out on the bike.
-Or you are still pregnant but are dreaming about that first ride after the baby is born.
+If you're reading this, it's likely that your baby is here and you have been itching to get out on the bike but not sure how to go about it... or maybe you're still pregnant and are already dreaming about that first ride after the baby is born.

 Once you’ve been given the all clear, what can you expect?

 - Soreness ‘downstairs’.
 Don’t panic, you will go back to normal.
 But take it slow and wear good quality padded nix.
 Stand up on the pedals rather than sitting on the seat.

 - Tender breasts.
 Don’t wear a tight sports bra, it can restrict milk flow and then you can develop mastitis.
 It’s a breast infection (i.e. The-Worst-Thing-Ever).

 - A 6-week old baby wakes up every few hours overnight.
 You have now begun the long journey of sleep deprivation.
 Prepare to be vague.